MoonlitBiscuit/MoonlitBiscuit/README.md

 - AuADHD System please be chill .
 - I usually sit with friends or with my wife , ur welcome to whisper me !
 - im realy stupid and socialy anxious and stupid
+- If I friend you I intend to chat with you often and sit together , not just to have the green name .
+Please keep that in mind
 ---
 - I have a lot of interests that i try to be normal about , i can get pretty gatekeepy but i keep it to mysefl trust
 - I DONT INT WITH FANDOMS OFTEN people freak me out why are you all ILL .